- Business Expense Reimbursement Policy

 Business Expense Reports

 Completion of the College's travel / business Expense Report is required in order to receive reimbursement for business-related expenses.
-The Expense Report is available from the Business Office and in the Business Office public folder in eDisk.
+The Expense Report is available from the Business Office website at https://www.fandm.edu/business-office/forms-bank.
 A properly completed Expense Report is to be submitted to the Business Office, Race Avenue, within 30 days of when the expenses were incurred.
 The Senior Officer for your area or the Senior Officer’s authorized designee must approve expense Reports submitted after this 30-day period.

 All original receipts are to be included when submitting the Expense Report.
 Detailed, itemized receipts showing the specific goods and services purchased must be attached to the Expense Report.
 A credit card activity statement is not sufficient documentation of an expense.
 The Expense Report must also include a description of the business-related purpose for the expense(s), date the expense was incurred, individuals included in the business related expense, and the employee’s signature.
 The Expense Report is to be forwarded to the employee’s manager or department chair for signature/authorization.

 The manager or department chair is responsible for carefully reviewing the Expense Report and attached documentation to verify that all expenses were related to authorized business travel.
 The manager/department chair is to then sign the Expense Report to authorize reimbursement of business-related expenses, and send to the Business Office.

 Business travel arrangements are made through Travel Time Travel Agency, Inc., (717) 299-6600; however, train travel should be booked and tickets purchased directly through Amtrak.

 Note: If traveling abroad, please register with the Finance office.
 See the Foreign Business Travel Services web page (http://www.fandm.edu/insurance/international-travel-guidelines) for details.